 You can protect yourself and your family from the dangers of CO poisoning by observing the following:

-DO make sure that your chimney is not blocked with snow before your use your fireplace.
+- DO make sure that your chimney is not blocked with snow before you use your fireplace.

 CO poisoning is entirely preventable.
 You can protect yourself and your family by preparing your home heating sources for winter, acting wisely in the case of a power outage, and learning the symptoms of CO poisoning.